September 12th, 2026

 Rosh Hashana, the Jewish New Year, is a time of reflection, prayer, and celebration.
 It's the start of the High Holy Days, a period filled with family gatherings, special meals, and the sounding of the shofar—a ram's horn that awakens the spirit.
 This is a time to look back on the past year, seek forgiveness, and set intentions for the year ahead.
 Apples dipped in honey symbolize the wish for a sweet year, and there's a sense of renewal in the air.
 L’shanah tovah, wishing you a good year filled with joy and peace!

-Written by: Emma Thompson Emma Thompson - (updated: October 8th, 2024 at 9:36PM)
+Written by: Emma Thompson Emma Thompson - (updated: September 16th, 2025 at 8:03AM)

-The Significance of Rosh Hashana
+The Significance of Rosh Hashanah

 The Blowing of the Shofar